zhaoren91/zhaoren.github.io/_pages/about.md

 She regularly reviews many journals, such as IEEE Transactions on Cybernetics, IEEE Transactions on Affective Computing, and IEEE Transactions on Multimedia, and conferences, like ICASSP, IJCNN, and EUSIPCO.

+# Call for Papers
+Special issue of <a href="https://www.embs.org/jbhi/special-issues-page/trustworthy-and-collaborative-ai-for-personalised-healthcare-through-edge-of-things/" target="_blank">"Trustworthy and Collaborative AI for Personalised Healthcare Through Edge-of-Things"</a> on IEEE Journal of Biomedical and Health Informatics.